Home

 Since the publication of our book, many new facts have emerged about the men featured therein, and here we present them.
-Included is the important news of an additional WW1 casualty discovered since November 2007, the 129th from the town - Private John James Coles - full details below.
+Included here is the important news of additional WW1 casualties discovered since November 2007, full details for all of which can be found below.

 And although we sincerely hoped that our tome contained no errors, either factual or grammatical, it was inevitable that a small number will have snook through the proof reads.